flaskcwg/join-requests/README.md

 ### For translation

 Just be a regular translator and the coordinator will add you as a member of the WG

+### Community

+You are responsible/moderator of a sizeable entity of a Discord/reddit or similar or you help a lot to answer questions.